RedHate/Unbricking-inMusic-Products/README.md

 ## Special Tip

-if you dd your partitions to backed up .img files you can easily restore those partitions later via fastboot if you mangle them
+if you dd your partitions to backed up .img files you can easily restore those partitions later via fastboot if you mangle them say you want to flash a custom bootsplash image, you can fastboot upload that to the "splash" partition by doing (keep in mind these are not png or jpeg files these are raw data)

+oem inmusic-unlock-magic-7de5fbc22b8c524e
+fastboot flash splash splash.img